dangeroustech/StreamDL/README.md

 [![Build Status](https://travis-ci.org/biodrone/StreamDL.svg?branch=master)](https://travis-ci.org/biodrone/StreamDL)

+Monitor and Download Streams from a Variety of Websites

 ## Why Does This Exist?

 Because there are certain streaming websites that don't store historic VODs of their livestreams.
 This is sad.
 As a nerd, you probably have terabytes of storage somewhere, right?
 Why not get some use out of it?
 Archivists everywhere, rejoice!